AdobeDocs/experience-platform.en/help/destinations/catalog/email/pebblepost.md

 In the **[!UICONTROL Select available Platform Launch property]** window, select the Platform Launch property in which you want to install the extension.
 You also have the option of creating a new property in Platform Launch.
 A property is a collection of rules, data elements, configured extensions, environments, and libraries.
 Learn about properties in the [Properties page section](../../../tags/ui/administration/companies-and-properties.md#properties-page) of the Platform Launch documentation.

 The workflow takes you to Platform Launch to complete the installation.

-For information about the extension configuration options and installation support, see the [PebblePost page on Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.100315.programmatic-direct-mail.html).

 You can also install the extension directly in the [Adobe Experience Platform Launch interface](https://launch.adobe.com/).
 See [Add a new extension](../../../tags/ui/managing-resources/extensions/overview.md#add-a-new-extension) in the Platform Launch documentation.